imLinguin/comet/docs/wiki/steamdeck/Usage.md

 ## Installation steps

-1. Make sure you are logged into GOG on Heroic Games Launcher.
+1. Make sure you are logged into GOG on your launcher of choice.
 2. Download the latest release of Comet from [the latest release](https://github.com/imLinguin/comet/releases/latest) or [the latest GitHub Actions run](https://github.com/imLinguin/comet/actions/workflows/build.yml) labelled `comet-x86_64-unknown-linux-gnu` (a 64bit executable for Linux).
 3. Extract the downloaded archive to a desired place.
    > It is recommended to have the `comet` binary put into the `~/Documents` directory.
 Otherwise: choose any directory where Heroic has access to.
-4. In Heroic Games Launcher, set the `comet_shortcut.sh` as a script that is going to be ran before the game (Game Settings > Advanced > Scripts)
-5. Open the `comet_shortcut.sh` file with Kate (right click on the file > Open with Kate), and edit the following values:
+4. Open the `comet_shortcut.sh` file with Kate (right click on the file > Open with Kate), and edit the following values:
     - `gog_username`
         > Change the `username` value after `=` to your GOG username.
 If your name includes any special characters make sure to quote the username accordingly
     - `path_to_comet`
         > Change the `path_to_comet` value after `=` (while keeping the `'` characters in tact) to the full file path of the `comet` binary.
-6. Start any game that has the shortcut script included (see step 7.) to play the game with achievement support!
+5. Start any game that has the shortcut script included (see instructions for [Heroic](#use-with-heroic) or [Lutris](#use-with-lutris)) to play the game with achievement support!

 > [!NOTE]
 > On the startup comet downloads `GalaxyPeer` libraries (~100 MiB) into `$XDG_DATA_HOME/comet/redist/peer`.